Choose File > Project Settings > General.

 To edit a project containing add-on plug-ins on more than one computer, install the plug-ins on all the computers.

-Some effects can take advantage of the processing power of a certified graphics card to accelerate rendering.
-This acceleration of effects using CUDA technology is a component of the high-performance Mercury playback engine in Premiere Pro.
+Some effects can take advantage of the processing power of the GPU to accelerate rendering.

 On Mac OS, CUDA acceleration features require Mac OS X v10.6.3 or later.